open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## License

-By contributing to the Open Sauced project, you agree that your contributions will be licensed under its [MIT license](https://raw.githubusercontent.com/open-sauced/open-sauced/main/LICENSE).
+By contributing to the OpenSauced project, you agree that your contributions will be licensed under its [MIT license](https://raw.githubusercontent.com/open-sauced/open-sauced/main/LICENSE).